wolfSkullCave/wolfskullcave/README.md

 ## 📂 Projects
 Here are some of my notable projects:
-- [Currency Converter]([link-to-your-project](https://github.com/wolfSkullCave/currency-converter-wolf-skullcave)): A command line currency convert application to convert USD and EURO into ZAR.
+- [Currency Converter](https://github.com/wolfSkullCave/currency-converter-wolf-skullcave): A command line currency converter application to convert USD and EURO into ZAR.

+## ⚡ Fun Fact
+I enjoy playing games in my free time!